14 Best Weekend Getaways from Toronto

 Accommodation: Where to Stay in Collingwood

-A weekend getaway to Muskoka, with its towering pine trees, clear lakes, and rocky shorelines, is almost a rite of passage for Torontonians.
+A weekend getaway to Muskoka, with its towering pine trees, clear lakes, beautiful beaches, and rocky shorelines, is almost a rite of passage for Torontonians.

 Pack up the car and head to one of the many provincial parks with your friends and set up camp or go for a hike.
 Some of the popular provincial parks in the area are Algonquin, Six Mile, Arrowhead, and Hardy Lake.